SaskoMSYS/sst2s3/README.md

            --help, -h:   Show this message
 ```

+## TODO

+In no real order.

+* Multi-part uploads to handle resuming after failures in large files
+  (and perform some number of retries).
+* Perform upload/download while compacting/extracting
+  next keyspace for better concurrency.

 ## Contributing to sst2s3

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet